microsoft/pxt-arcade/docs/skillmap/space/activity3.md

 Now you have a full barrage of enemies to combat!
 Don't forget to try your game in the simulator before you click "Finish".

-Once you have it like you want it, click the finish button to publish and share with family and friends!
+Once you have it like you want it, click **Finish** to return to the main page where you can share your game with family and friends!